 Policies are designed to address common issues and ensure fairness for all.
 We cannot anticipate every possible problem that may arise, and therefore policies can have limits and exceptions!
 If you are experiencing problems in completing class work for any reason, please make an appointment to talk with one of us.
-We try to work things out.
+Please note that in light of the current pandemic it is also possible that we will have to return to a fully online format.
+In that case policies may change again, and we will post those changes if they occur.